|Approved by||Council, 14 October 2015|

 (b) Where possible the venue for meals should be in University owned and catered premises.

-(c) Except where the Vice-Chancellor provides approval in advance, the University will not fund the purchase of alcohol for University events or in relation to staff travel, hosting, sustenance, or entertainment.
+(c) Except where the Chancellor or Vice-Chancellor provides approval in advance, the University will not fund the purchase of alcohol for University events or in relation to staff travel, hosting, sustenance or entertainment.
+Staff requests, which will only be approved in exceptional circumstances, should be directed to the Vice-Chancellor.

 (d) The University would not normally pay for a staff member or University representative’s partner’s meal unless the presence of a partner is of benefit to the University, such as for cultural reasons.
 Permission should be sought from the approver prior to the meal occurring.